 Since this is exactly how a mother dog would teach her puppies bite inhibition, I tend to let dogs speak their own language to one another to sort out mild differences.

-Exhibit B: Puppy Annoying Older Dog
+Puppy Annoying Older Dog

 Don’t give the older dog a chance to hit his threshold of patience.

 Give your puppy a chew toy that he can take his obsessive chewing behavior out on instead of your senior pooch’s ears.
 And give your older dog some space to recover and relax!

-Exhibit C: Older Dog Attacking New Puppy
+Older Dog Attacking New Puppy

-Sounds like you need to be a bit of a watch guard for your new pup.
+If this is the case, you need to be a bit of a watch guard for your new pup.

 When the dogs are loose around each other, keep an eye on their body language.

-The minute you see what makes your older dog aggressive to Puppy, step in.
+The minute you see what makes your older dog aggressive to puppy, step in.

 Be sure that both dogs have a space of their own to retreat to.